1. 简介

 MAXPROBE = -20

-14.3.4.
+14.7.4.
 The Change Position Section

 This is not named TOOL_CHANGE_POSITION on purpose - canon uses that name and will interfere otherwise.
-The position to move the machine before giving the change tool command.
+The position to which to move the machine before giving the change tool command.
 All values are in absolute coordinates.
 All values are in machine native units.

 [CHANGE_POSITION]